Nourished by Nic

 More cozy fall baking ideas

-If you loved these pumpkin gluten free pumpkin oatmeal muffins you need to try some of my other fall favourite recipes.
+If you loved these healthy pumpkin oatmeal muffins you need to try some of my other fall favourite recipes:

 PS.
 I love seeing my recipes in action!
-If you decide to make these oat flour pumpkin muffins, don't forget to tag me on Instagram- @nourishedbynic or leave a comment below!
+If you decide to make these Healthy Pumpkin Oatmeal Muffins, don't forget to snap a photo and tag me on Instagram- @nourishedbynic or leave a comment and rating below letting me know how you liked it!

 📖 Recipe